tocttou/hacker-blog/_posts/2020-9-3-Be-Perfect.md

 (The [law of equal and opposite](https://slatestarcodex.com/2014/03/24/should-you-reverse-any-advice-you-hear/) advice applies in droves.)

 Caltech has a couple of strange traditions.
 One such the tradition are the houses, which are sort of like a mix of dorms and fraternities/sororities.
 New students spend their first two weeks "rotating" through the eight houses and getting a feel for their cultures.
-At the end, students express preferences are are "rotated" into one of houses.
+At the end, students express preferences and are "rotated" into one of houses.

 (You may perceive some vaguely Hogwartsy vibes.
 You would be correct.)